Okay, everybody is talking about how manual lenses work so well on the Sony a7 series but how does it actually work? And which results can I expect?

 Which adapter you need depends on the lenses you want to use, every major manufacturer in the 70’s and 80’s had it’s own bayonet and you need one adapter for each bayonet you want to use.

 Now if you clicked on the link above you will see that the is a vast supply of adapters in a very wide price range.
-To get started the cheap adapters for less than $15 are perfectly fine.
+To get started the cheaper K&F adapters (affiliate link) for $20 are perfectly fine.

 Which are some good lenses to get started?

 If you want to buy a singe lens I would recommend a 1.4/50.
-These lenses are very affordable (you should pay less than $75 for one in good condition) and they can show you the whole potential of your sensor.
+These lenses are very affordable (you should pay less than $75 for one in good condition) and stopped down they can show you the full potential of your sensor.
 They are also very versatile lenses, if I could keep only one lens it would be a 50mm lens.

 Minolta made three optically different 1.4/50 lenses and Canon two but all are very good so I won’t bore you with the details.
-The Canon lenses are a bit sharper at f/1.4, here is a full review but I like the character of the Minolta lenses a bit better.
+The Canon lenses are a bit sharper at f/1.4, but I like the character of the Minolta 1.4/50 lenses a bit better.

 If you look for a set of lenses I would recommend these: